 - Connect our local repository to it.

-- Push the commits from our local repository to it.
+- Push the commits from our local repository to this new “remote” repository.

 The only difference here is that the location of the remote is not a GitHub URL and we don’t create the remote on our web browser with the GitHub interface.
-In fact, once we’ve created the remote repository, we link our local repository to it with the same two commands we used in the Git remote session.
+In fact, once we’ve created the remote repository, we link our local repository to it with the same two commands we used in the Git remote session in Section 8.6.

 This time, we create the remote repository with the Windows interface by using Git Bash in 3 steps: